MichalStaszkiewicz/Wordy/README.md

 ```

 Replace [YOUR_LOCAL_IP] with the IP address of the machine where the server is running.

+4. Connect physical phone or run an emulator.

 5. Run the project using the following command:
    ```sh